tguless/ragdocloader/README.md

 - The application uses separate users for liquibase migrations and normal application operations
 - Redis is used for session management to ensure scalability
 - The multi-tenant architecture supports horizontal scaling for increased load
 - Document processing is executed asynchronously to avoid blocking API responses
+- A test tenant with MinIO configuration is automatically created for local development
+- Document relationships are built incrementally as new documents are processed